zacanger/zacanger.github.io/blog/src/posts/use-boring-stuff.md

 ---
-title: Use Boring Stuff
+title: Use Boring Stuff (It's Okay!)
 created: 2019-02-10
 tags:
   - linux
 ---

-# Use Boring Stuff (It's Okay!)

 (copy-pasted from a mastodon thread.)